 Prima Facia Case

-The Commonwealth must present evidence that a crime has been committed and that the accused is probably the perpetrator of that crime.
+The Commonwealth must present evidence that a crime has been committed and that it is more likely than not that the accused is the perpetrator of that crime.

 During a probationary period the individual is not incarcerated but is supervised by an officer from the Department of Probation.